marcodpt/tint/README.md

 ## Philosophy
  - Separation: Functions and data transformations belong to javascript, design and visual presentation to html and css, and the data belongs to database.
- - Designers and people with no programming knowledge should understand it and quickly become productive.
+ - Designers and people with no javascript knowledge should understand it and quickly become productive.
  - Templates must be valid `XML`/`HTML` that can be inserted into a `template` tag.